Predicting from incomplete data

 A B D F

-b a b b
+b b b a

 > considering event node E with markov blanket B F